kexiZeroing/kexiZeroing.github.io/src/blog/basic-dockerfile-and-kubernetes.md

 ---
-title: "A basic Dockerfile and Intro to Kubernetes"
+title: "A basic Dockerfile and intro to Kubernetes"
 description: ""
 added: "Mar 12 2023"
 tags: [devops]